Ribociclib (By mouth)

 Treats breast cancer.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ribociclib, or if you are pregnant.
+Do not use it if you had an allergic reaction to ribociclib, or if you are pregnant or breastfeeding.

 How to Use This Medicine: